Views: 33 Author: Rachel Publish Time: 2024-08-06 Origin: Site

 Grade | Hastelloy C4 (UNS N06455) |

 Hastelloy C4 is widely used in the chemical industry, metallurgy, electronics, petroleum, aerospace and other fields.
 Common applications include a variety of chemical equipment, petrochemical installations, marine engineering, and aerospace engine components.
 Due to its excellent corrosion resistance, it is widely used in the chemical and petrochemical fields.
-In the aerospace field, Hastelloy C4 is used as a material for high temperature parts.
+In the aerospace field, Hastelloy C4 is used as a material for high-temperature parts.

 In short, Hastelloy C4 is more stable than C22 when used for high temperature + strong acid or large-scale welding.
 If it is an extremely corrosive environment, C22 has better comprehensive performance, but it costs more than C4.
 Consulting hastelloy alloy supplier can help you make the best decision.

 In short, C276 has a wider range of corrosion resistance than C4.
-However, C4 has better high temperature stability and welding performance, and lower cost.
-The final decision depends on the specific application or provide detailed application information to your supplier to help you accurately choose the alloy.
+However, C4 has better high-temperature stability and welding performance and a lower cost.